-GiD_Event_AfterReadGIDProject: will be called just after read a GiD project.
+GiD\Event\AfterReadGIDProject: will be called just after read a GiD project.
+If errors appear while reading the GiD project, the function is not called.
 It receives the argument filename, which is the path of the model folder, without the .gid extension.